run-ai/docs/docs/Researcher/cli-reference/runai-submit-dist-pytorch.md

 > Minimum number of replicas for elastic PyTorch job.

-#### --non-preemptible

-> Resources for non-preemptible jobs are guaranteed and will not be reclaimed at any time

 #### --workers < int>

 > Number of replicas for Inference jobs